codevalve/codevalve.github.io/_posts/2024-09-11-cockroachdb-why-its-a-good-choice.md

     C3(Self-Healing)
 ```

+## Downsides

+Still evolving: As a relatively newer database, it might not be as mature or well-supported as PostgreSQL or MariaDB for some specific workloads.
+Resource consumption: Its fault-tolerant design comes at the cost of higher resource consumption.

 ### Conclusion

 While Microsoft SQL Server is a powerful and highly reliable database system, it lacks some of the modern features necessary for cloud-native applications.
 CockroachDB offers several advantages, including horizontal scalability, PostgreSQL compatibility, and robust fault tolerance, making it a compelling choice for modern distributed applications.